alykhantejani/alykhantejani.github.io/_posts/2015-11-08-backpropagation-part-1.md

 ---
 layout: post
-title: "Backpropogation Part I: Gradient Descent"
+title: "Backpropagation Part I: Gradient Descent"
 excerpt: "An introduction to gradient descent and a few toy examples.
-This post serves as a prelude to my next post on deriving the backpropogation equations"
+This post serves as a prelude to my next post on deriving the backpropagation equations"
-tags: [DeepLearning, NueralNetworks, MachineLearning, Backpropogation, Calculus]
+tags: [DeepLearning, NueralNetworks, MachineLearning, Backpropagation, Calculus]
 modified: 2015-11-08
 comments: true
 ---